2022 Surfing End of Year Wrap Up

 Surf Blog: Rain Swell and Last Contest of the Year

-The Menās and Womenās World Titles Will Be Decided in Hawaii
+The Men’s and Women’s World Titles Will Be Decided in Hawaii

 The Quiksilver Pro and Roxy Pro France ended this week, and with them came some major developments for the world title race.
-First, on the ladiesā side, Steph Gilmore had a chance to make history.
-She has won six world titles alreadyājust one shy of Layne Beachleyās record of sevenāand is widely considered to be the greatest female competitive surfer in history.
-The opportunity was there for her to clinch her seventh title in Franceāall she had to do was finish one round ahead of Lakey Peterson, who trails Steph but is still mathematically in contention for the title.
-But Steph ended up coming up just short in her round three heat, missing out on progressing by a mere 0.06 points!
-Lakey then had a chance to make up some ground on Steph, but ended up losing in the very next heat, so both women left France with equal 9th place finishesāhardly a keeper result on a tour with only 17 women.
-Courtney Conlogue ended up winning the event, demonstrating a return to form after an injury-plagued season.
-The ladies now enter their last event of the seasonāHonolua Bay on Mauiāwith Steph Gilmore sitting pretty approximately 7000 points ahead of...
+First, on the ladies’ side, Steph Gilmore had a chance to make history.
+She has won six world titles already—just one shy of Layne Beachley’s record of seven—and is widely considered to be the greatest female competitive surfer in history.
+The opportunity was there for her to clinch her seventh title in France—all she had to do was finish one round ahead of Lakey Peterson, who trails Steph but is still mathematically in contention for the title.
+But...

 Drug Aware Margaret River Pro - Going Small to Go Bi

 Drug Aware Margaret River Pro Going Small to Go Big The Drug Aware Margaret River Pro is on this week over in West Australia, the second stop on the WSL world tour.
 And to be honest, the main venue at Margaret River Main Break is not the most exciting wave in the world to surf or watch.
-The backup venues of North Point and The Box are excitingāNorth Point is the ultimate barrel to boost setup, and The Box is one of the original slabsābut we usually donāt get more than a day of competition at the backups, which is why this event is rumored to be canceled after this season.
-Main Break is simply not that good of a waveāitās slopey and fat, basically a big series of cutbacks with an air section at the end of the right if you are lucky (and crazy enough to huck one into the bricks).
-And unfortunately, itās where we end up running 90% of our heats at the Margaret River Pro.
-No wonder guys like Kelly Slater complain about the event every year.
-But once in awhile, Main Break brings the drama.
-And this past weekend was one of those rare...
+The backup venues of North Point and The Box are exciting—North Point is the ultimate barrel to boost setup, and The Box is one of the original slabs—but we usually don’t get more than a day of competition at the backups, which is...